pangafu/LeelaMasterWeight/README.md

 # About OZ-serial
-OZ-serial is awesome in komim mode , in my test , OZ13 with komi engine(white) vs zen7(black), can handicap 4 stone and komi 0
+OZ-serial is awesome in handicap mode , in my test , OZ13 with LeelaZero_DKomi+Filter engine(white) vs zen7(black), can handicap 4 stone and komi 0

 OZ serial is start from all-zero network, has some special supervisor-training parameter: